DynaSim/DynaSim/README.md

 Join the [user mailing list](https://groups.google.com/forum/#!forum/dynasim-users) to ask questions, request features, report bugs, and discuss any DynaSim related issues.

-Join the [developer mailing list](https://groups.google.com/forum/#!forum/dynasim-developers) or email [Jason Sherfey](http://jasonsherfey.com/) if you are interested in becoming a collaborator on the DynaSim project.
+Join the [developer mailing list](https://groups.google.com/forum/#!forum/dynasim-developers) or email [Jason Sherfey](http://jasonsherfey.com/) if you are interested in becoming a collaborator on DynaSim.